Start shaping your legacy by learning about estate planning

 Dying without a will means others will be making key financial decisions about your property that may not represent your wishes.
 This can also result in increased costs and the time it will take to divide your assets.

 A better solution is to create a will – the legal document that outlines the assets your loved ones will receive.
 Although this can be a complicated process, working with professionals (such as lawyers, or notaries in Quebec, accountants, or financial advisors) can help to lower your estate’s taxes and outline exactly how you would like to divide your assets.

 Do-it-yourself will kits may seem like a bargain, but the risks can outweigh the benefits.
 Issues that seem minor, such as the wrong choice of wording, or a failure to adhere to exact legal processes, can derail the best-laid plans.
 And, the slightest error can result in legal challenges.

-Hiring an experienced lawyer or notary for your estate planning doesn’t have to cost a lot and is a worthwhile investment in your estate’s legacy.* You can ask a trusted lawyer, friend or financial advisor for a referral, or you can contact a provincial law society Opens a new website in a new window – most have a referral service, which also provides a free 30-minute consultation to help you choose the right lawyer or notary for your situation.
+Hiring an experienced lawyer or notary for your estate planning doesn’t have to cost a lot and is a worthwhile investment in your estate’s legacy.* You can ask a trusted lawyer, friend or financial advisor for a referral, or you can contact a provincial law society – most have a referral service, which also provides a free 30-minute consultation to help you choose the right lawyer or notary for your situation.
 These professionals have the expertise to create a will that helps assure your wishes are carried out in a way that can reduce taxes at death and beyond to help support future generations.
 A financial security advisor can assist you in choosing products to help you reach your financial goals while living and help ensure the loved ones you choose receive these assets after death.

 * Fees will vary based on the complexity of estate settlement.